 FRC coveralls must be kept clean, especially if they are soaked in flammable oils, because this will obviously compromise the fire protection ability.
 Likewise, after too many washings the ability of the FRC to block a flame washes away.
 Make sure to check the manufacturer’s recommendations regarding washing, use, and care to make sure that the FRCs still work properly when they are needed.

 A hard hat should always be worn in the worksite to protect the head from falling objects.
-Protection is provided by the spacing between the hard at and the harness, so the harness should be checked for proper spacing at each wearing and nothing should ever be stored inside the hard hat.
-After a hard hat had been struck, invisible micro fractures can develop that weaken the hard hat and it should be replaced.
-Oils and solvents can also weaken the hard hat so the need to be cleaned off before they can weaken it.
-Most hard hats have a maximum lifespan of up to six years depending on the manufacturer as well so once they are expired it is time to replace them to restore protection.
-Even when worn correctly, if an object is heavy of falling fast from heights then it can still break through the hard hat or injure the worker’s neck, back, and shoulders.
+Protection is provided by the spacing between the hard hat and the harness, so the harness should be checked for proper spacing before each wearing, and nothing should ever be stored inside the hard hat.
+After a hard hat is struck, invisible micro fractures can develop that weaken the hard hat and, therefore, it should be replaced.
+Oils and solvents can also weaken the hard hat, therefore they need to be cleaned off before they can weaken it.
+Most hard hats have a maximum lifespan of up to six years depending on the manufacturer, so once they are expired it is time to replace them to restore protection.
+Even when worn correctly, if an object is heavy or falling fast from heights, it can still break through the hard hat or injure the worker’s neck, back, and shoulders.

 In South Texas, oilfield workers can be at the jobsite day and night.
 During the day, dark sunglass type safety glasses can prevent sun damage and keep the eyes comfortable.
 At night or in other low light conditions, however, these dark glasses are not acceptable.
 Lens colors such as clear, yellow, or light blue will let enough light in so that workers can see the worksite.